jzillmann/pdf-to-markdown/examples/Grammar-Matters.md

 _Who_ is used as a subjective case pronoun, and _whom_ is used as an objective case pronoun.
 Still not 100 percent clear?
 There are a few tricks to make this easier.

-1. If who/whom follows a preposition, then the choice is always whom.
-To whom, at whom, for whom, from whom.
+1. **If who/whom follows a preposition, then the choice is always whom.
+To whom,** **at whom, for whom, from whom.**
-2. Mentally replace the word who/whom in your sentence with he or him.
-If your sentence makes sense switching the word to he, then who is the correct choice.
-Both he and who are subjective case pronouns, so they work the same way.
+2. **Mentally replace the word who/whom in your sentence with he or him.** If your sentence makes sense switching the word to _he_, then _who_ is the correct choice.
+Both _he_ and _who_ are subjective case pronouns, so they work the same way.
 If your sentence

 makes sense switching the word to _him_, then _whom_ is the correct choice.
 Both _him_ and _whom_ are objective case pronouns, and they follow the same rules.
 It is easy to